Excitation functions of related temperatures of {\eta} and {\eta}0 emission sources from squared momentum transfer spectra in high-energy collisions: Introduction

-To obtain above-mentioned different temperatures and $\langle p_T\rangle$, one can use various distributions and functions fitting $p_T$ spectra.
-In the absence of $p_T$ spectra, the squared momentum transfer ($|t|$) spectra is alternative.
-The squared momentum transfer is one of the Mandelstam variables which consist of four-momentum of particles~\cite{33}.
+To obtain the above-mentioned temperatures and $\langle p_T\rangle$, we need to use the $p_T$ spectra.
+In the absence of the $p_T$ spectra, we can use the squared momentum transfer ($|t|$) spectra alternatively.
+The squared momentum transfer is one of the Mandelstam variables which consists of the four-momentum of the concerned particles~\cite{33}.
 In the fitting process, the squared momentum transfer spectra can not be fitted by those distributions and functions directly.
-To fit the squared momentum transfer spectra, at first we need to obtain many concrete $p_T$ satisfying certain distribution, then we can obtain many concrete values of the squared momentum transfer with the Monte Carlo calculation, at last, we obtain the distribution of the squared momentum transfer.
+Instead, we can obtain many concrete $p_T$ satisfying certain distribution, then we can obtain many concrete values of the squared momentum transfer with the Monte Carlo calculation.
+Finally, we can obtain the distribution of the squared momentum transfer.

-In this paper, the squared momentum transfer spectra of $\eta$ and $\eta^0$, produced in high-energy $\gamma p$ collisions performed at CEBAF~\cite{34}, NINA~\cite{35}, CEA~\cite{36}, SLAC~\cite{37}, DESY~\cite{38}, and WLS~\cite{39} are fitted by the results calculating with the Monte Carlo method.
-These experimental data are measured at different center-of-mass energy ($W$) and incident photon energy ($E_\gamma$).
-In section 4, we give our summary and conclusions.
+In this paper, the squared momentum transfer spectra of $\eta$ and $\eta^0$, produced in high-energy $\gamma p$ collisions performed at the Continuous Electron Beam Accelerator Facility (CEBAF)~\cite{34}, the Daresbury Laboratory electron synchrotron NINA~\cite{35}, the Cambridge Electron Accelerator (CEA)~\cite{36}, the Stanford Linear Accelerator Center (SLAC)~\cite{37}, the Deutsches Elektronen-Synchrotron (DESY)~\cite{38}, and the Wilson Laboratory Synchrotron (WLS)~\cite{39} are fitted by the results obtained with the Monte Carlo method.
+These experimental data are measured at different center-of-mass energies ($W$) and incident photon energies ($E_\gamma$).